George Zimmerman pulled over by Texas police, warned for speeding

-AUSTIN, Texas (Reuters) - George Zimmerman, a volunteer watchman whose acquittal in the shooting death of unarmed black teenager Trayvon Martin led to protests, was pulled over by police in Texas on Sunday for speeding, officials said on Wednesday.
+AUSTIN, Texas, July 31 (Reuters) - George Zimmerman, a volunteer watchman whose acquittal in the shooting death of unarmed black teenager Trayvon Martin led to protests, was pulled over by police in Texas on Sunday for speeding, officials said on Wednesday.

 The gun in the glove box is legal in Texas, and police routinely ask motorists if they have weapons in the car, Brooks said.
 He said the entire stop lasted less than five minutes.